 When you separate your front-end from your back-end, you now have two separate environments, each needing to be hosted and managed.
 That’s two times the cost, with no guarantee as to two times the traffic and conversion to support these costs.
 In addition to the monthly infrastructure costs, there are upfront costs to set up or migrate to a headless platform environment and ongoing costs to test and implement all the possibilities for new customer touchpoints.

 Headless commerce creates customization but also more complexity

-Instead of one interdependent platform and one “throat to choke”, you are now dealing with multiple vendors and technologies, each with their own set of bugs and security vulnerabilities and their own way to install, configure, troubleshoot and support.
+Instead of one interdependent, traditional ecommerce platform and one “throat to choke”, you are now dealing with multiple vendors and technologies, each with their own set of bugs and security vulnerabilities and their own way to install, configure, troubleshoot and support.
 And all these headless independent projects taking place at the same time requires separate development teams, separate test cases, separate QA teams and lots of complexity.

 Headless commerce means the potential loss of native ecommerce functionality

 Depending on your existing ecommerce platform, you may lose some native front-end commerce functionality when you separate it from the back-end.
 Page building, previewing (WYSIWYG), and merchandising may no longer be available and you may be limited to what can be updated and/or edited without the risk of voiding a warranty or preventing any future upgrades.